 After work, he caught sight an enormous ad for the “Queen of Tutoring” cram school on the side of a bus.
 The teacher was dressed in designer clothes like a celebrity, a wide smile revealing absolutely flawless teeth.
 Those teeth had always been his pride and joy.
 When H had first given C braces, she was just a college student, majoring in English.
 Later, they’d fallen in love and gotten married.
 C had gotten hired at a famous cram school, and between her looks and her ability to ace exams, she’d found quick success.
 Later she’d up her own cram school, the one that was in the ad.
 H had always felt he’d had something to do with his wife’s success.
 Even the divorce hadn’t changed his conviction.
 Looking at his ex-wife now, though, lust was the furthest thing from his mind.
 He couldn’t even appreciate her teeth anymore.
 If anything, they left him feeling wooden.
 Instead, all he could think about was W. He counted the days until their next meeting.

-Outside of her ferocity in the bedroom, H found W to be extremely mild mannered.
+Outside of the bedroom, H found W to be extremely mild mannered.
 Whenever he needed her, she would be there for him, but she never complained if was unable to see her.
 She said that she had always wanted to be a stewardess, but her teeth had kept her from getting past the application stage.
 Putting it this way was, of course, somewhat euphemistic, but he could guess what she meant by it.
 Since then, she’d worked a series of jobs where she didn’t need to interact with customers, eventually taking an administrative position in the municipal government.

 Whenever he thought about the ups and downs that W had suffered in life, H was sympathetic and sorrowful.
 This was true, even knowing that the source of W’s shame was his greatest point of attraction.
 The idea of making W his wife seemed somehow inappropriate, however.
 In the end he decided that maybe they just needed more time.

 That same morning, H’s ex-wife had brought their daughter to the clinic for braces.
-C was, if nothing else, pragmatic, and even though they were divorced, they’d stayed on good terms.
+C was, if nothing else, pragmatic, and even though they were divorced, they had stayed on good terms.
 Since her ex-husband was a famous orthodontist, after all, why not put him in charge of their daughter’s big day?
 Besides, she’d always blamed H for passing down the genes for crooked teeth.
 And it was true, when he thought about it — his mother’s teeth had looked like the chess board at mid-game.
 He hadn’t dealt with his own teeth until he decided to become a dentist.
 A dentist is the best advertisement for his own work after all.

 Actually, his daughter’s teeth weren’t all that bad, but to listen to his wife talk it was like she had a birth defect.
 Before, H would have probably agreed.
 As superfluous as it seemed to him now, he did as his wife asked, putting braces on their daughter.
 Halfway through, H blew up at his assistant again, calling her out over the way she brought him his tools.
 R ran out of the room sobbing, and another hygienist came in to take her place.
 His ex-wife, meanwhile, who’d seen the whole thing, said he owed R an apology.